Weddington High School

 Weddington High School (WHS) is a public high school located east of Weddington, North Carolina (with a Matthews mailing address) as part of Union County Public Schools.
 As of August 2020, the school has been operating under the leadership of principal Jeff Kraftson.
 Weddington's important feeder schools, Weddington Elementary and Weddington Middle, are located on the same campus as the high school.
 Other feeder schools include Antioch Elementary, in Matthews/Indian Trail, and Wesley Chapel Elementary, in Monroe.
 WHS mainly serves Weddington, Wesley Chapel and the Union County portion of Matthews.
 It also has some students from western Monroe.

 Academics

-As of 2011, Weddington had the highest graduation rate of seniors in the state of North Carolina for the fifth year in a row, with the graduation rate going up from 91.7% to 95.7%.
+As of 2024, Weddington had one of the highest graduation rate of seniors in the state of North Carolina, with the graduation rate of 98%.

 Weddington is an Honors School of Excellence with high growth.
 To be recognized as an Honors School of Excellence, a school must have 90% or above of their composite End of Course Test scores above grade level.
 Weddington's test scores are the highest in Union County.

 Weddington High School was on Newsweek magazine's "2013 America's Best High Schools" list.
 Weddington ranked 470th out of 2000 national schools.
 There are over 18,000 high schools in the United States, placing Weddington in the top three percent.